iKWETA Safari Camp

 iKWETA Safari Camp fills the gap with a very nice tented camp just outside the main gate.
 Very nice tents, good food and friendly staff and excellent location.

-– We have planted and maintain hundreds of indigenous and other species of flowering and non-flowering plants, shrubs, and trees to green and beautify our natural environment, and to create shade and a cool micro-climate in an otherwise semi-arid area.
+– We have planted, continue to plant and to maintain hundreds of indigenous and other species of flowering and non-flowering plants, shrubs, and trees to green and beautify our natural environment, and to create shade and a cool micro-climate in an otherwise semi-arid area.

-– We have employed eco-friendly design of floor-to-ceiling-netting on three sides of each guest Tent, and window-to-ceiling-netting in the en-suite bathroom, to facilitate cross-ventilation of fresh air during the day and cool freshness at night.
+– In the guest Tents, the floor-to-ceiling-netting on three sides of each Tent, and window-to-ceiling-netting in the en-suite bathroom, facilitate cross-ventilation of fresh air during the day and cool freshness at night, this in line with our semi-arid natural environment.

 – We utilize solar energy for borehole water pumping, for water heating for the guest Tents, and for lighting in selected areas.